yas375/MagicalRecordPayload/Pods/MagicalRecord/README.md

 For further details, and to ensure that your application is suitable for iCloud, please see [Apple's iCloud Notes](https://developer.apple.com/library/ios/#releasenotes/DataManagement/RN-iCloudCoreData/_index.html).

-In particular note that the first helper method, + (void) setupCoreDataStackWithiCloudContainer:(NSString *)icloudBucket localStoreNamed:(NSString *)localStore, automatically generates the **NSPersistentStoreUbiquitousContentNameKey** based on your application's Bundle Identifier.
+In particular note that the first helper method, + (void) setupCoreDataStackWithiCloudContainer:(NSString \*)icloudBucket localStoreNamed:(NSString \*)localStore, automatically generates the **NSPersistentStoreUbiquitousContentNameKey** based on your application's Bundle Identifier.

 If you are managing multiple different iCloud stores it is highly recommended that you use one of the other helper methods to specify your own **contentNameKey**

 ### Default Managed Object Context

 When using Core Data, you will deal with two types of objects the most: *NSManagedObject* and *NSManagedObjectContext*.
-MagicalRecord gives you a place for a default NSManagedObjectContext for use within your app.
+MagicalRecord provides a single place for a default NSManagedObjectContext for use within your app.
 This is great for single threaded apps.
 You can easily get to this default context by calling:

     [NSManagedObjectContext MR_defaultContext];